Wyamio/Wyam.Web/Input/modules/readfiles.md

 # Metadata
 ---

-The following metadata is added to each new document:
+The following metadata is added to each document.
+Each key is available as a `const` string in the [`MetadataKeys` class](/knowledgebase/metadatakeys).

   - `FileRoot`